-1 Reviewed 2018 FDS for consistency with filers' 2016 and 2017 FDS Obtained the most recent three year's financial disclosure statements, if available, for a given filer to compare and review for consistencies across the three years.
+1 Reviewed 2019 FDS for consistency with filers' 2017 and 2018 FDS Obtained the most recent three year's financial disclosure statements, if available, for a given filer to compare and review for consistencies across the three years.
 Any inconsistency such as in the number of family members reported working for the City or the department in which a given family member worked are noted for additional inquiry.
 If a family member is identified on an individual's disclosure, we cross reference with the named family member's disclosure statement, if available, to ensure reciprocal disclosure.
 Repeated inconsistencies may also trigger a search of years further back than just the most recent three years.
-2 Reviewed FDS completeness Read each form to ensure all applicable required sections were completed or marked not-applicable and that the form was signed.
+2 Reviewed FDS completeness Read each form to ensure all applicable required sections were completed and that the form was signed.
 3 Public records search - TransUnion Performed a public record search [utilizing TransUnion (TLO) subscription service] which provides property ownership information, and business / corporate affiliations.
 These results are compared with filers' disclosure statements.
 Any potential errors or omissions are noted for additional inquiry.
 4 Public records search - Secretary of State Performed a public record search [utilizing Georgia Secretary of State (GA SOS) website] for names of filers to appear as either a registered agent or an officer of a registered company and to download filing history of any relevant company.
 These results are compared with information obtained through TLO and on individuals' disclosure statements.
 This search helps resolve some potential conflicts presented during a TLO search because GA SOS lists the years during which business entities are either actively compliant or administratively dissolved.
 5 Public records search - County Tax Assessors Performed a public record search (utilizing County tax assessor websites) to clarify the names of any persons owning a specific property if clarification is required after looking at TLO, as necessary.
 6 Public records search - Google Performed a public record search (utilizing Google) to research person's names and names of potential business entities that may have surfaced from one of the searches above, as necessary.
-7 Internal COA records search - Legislation Searched for names of business entities appearing in city legislation to determine if any company in which a City Official potentially has a role, also conducts business with the City of Atlanta (utilizing City of Atlanta MinuteTraq software).
+7 Internal COA records search - Legislation Searched for names of business entities appearing in city legislation to determine if any company in which a City Official potentially has a role, also conducts business with the City of Atlanta.
+8 Public records search governmentcontracts.us Searched Governmentcontracts.us for registered government contractors that may be associated with a filer.